 * Bexsero is first approved vaccine in Europe for MenB

-* UK committee recommends inclusion in vaccine programme
+* UK committee advises against inclusion in vaccine programme

-ZURICH, March 21 (Reuters) - The turnaround prospects for Novartis’ loss-making vaccines division were given a boost on Friday as a key committee recommended including the Swiss drugmaker’s meningitis B vaccine on Britain’s routine vaccination programme.
+ZURICH, July 24 (Reuters) - Swiss drugmaker Novartis suffered a fresh blow to the turnaround prospects of its loss-making vaccines division as a key committee advised against including its meningitis B vaccine on Britain’s routine vaccination programme.

-Bexsero is seen as crucial to Novartis’ vaccines business, which has struggled to catch up with the market leaders - GlaxoSmithKline, Sanofi and Merck - and was the only one of the Swiss company’s five divisions to report a full-year operating loss in 2013.
+Bexsero is seen as crucial to the Novartis vaccine unit, which has struggled to catch up with the market leaders - GlaxoSmithKline, Sanofi and Merck - and was the only one of the Swiss company’s five divisions to report an operating loss in the second quarter.